Minimal Session Types for the $\pi$-calculus (Extended Version): Extension with Labeled Choices

 \section{Extension with Labeled Choices}

-\begin{newaddenv} In session-based concurrency, labeled choices are implemented via branching and selection constructs, denoted $\bbra{u_i}{l_j : P_j}_{j \in I}$ and $\bsel{u_i}{l_j}Q$, respectively.
+\begin{newaddenv} In this section, we briefly discuss the extension of $\Do{\cdot}$ with \emph{labeled choices}.
+In session-based concurrency, labeled choices are implemented via branching and selection constructs, denoted $\bbra{u_i}{l_j : P_j}_{j \in I}$ (for some finite set $I$) and $\bsel{u_i}{l_j}Q$, respectively.
 Intuitively, a branching construct specifies the offer of a finite number of alternative behaviors ($P_1, P_2, \ldots$), whereas a selection construct signals the choice of one of them.
-Put differently, branching and selection implement deterministic choices via the input and output of labels; they come with dedicated session types, denoted $\btbra{l_i : S_i}_{i \in I}$ and $\btsel{l_i : S_i}_{i \in I}$, respectively, for some finite index set $I$.
+Put differently, branching and selection implement deterministic choices via the input and output of labels; the reduction rule is as follows: